Back to KANs Hub

 1. The Architecture of a KAN Layer

-A standard Linear layer computes $y = Wx + b$ and then applies a trailing activation $y = \sigma(y)$.
-Our KANLayer computes $y = \sum \phi(x)$.
+A standard Linear layer computes $y = Wx + b$ then applies a fixed activation $\sigma(y)$.
+A KANLayer computes $y = \sum \phi(x)$, where each edge function combines a base activation with a learned spline:

 $$ \phi(x) = w_b \text{SiLU}(x) + \sum_{i=1}^{c} c_i B_i(x) $$

-2. Base Weights: $w_b$, which act similarly to a standard linear layer applied to a SiLU activation.
+2. Base Weights: $w_b$, a linear layer applied to SiLU-activated input.

-3. Spline Weights: $c_i$, the coefficients that determine the shape of the learned curve on each edge.
+3. Spline Weights: $c_i$, coefficients controlling the learned curve shape on each edge.

 2. Implementing B-Splines: The Cox-de Boor Algorithm

-The most complex part of the implementation is evaluating the B-spline basis functions $B_i(x)$ for a batch of inputs natively in PyTorch.
-We want to avoid Python for loops over the batch or feature dimensions to ensure GPU acceleration.
+The hard part is evaluating B-spline basis functions $B_i(x)$ for a full batch without Python for loops over batch or feature dimensions.

-We use the Cox-de Boor recursion formula.
-We define degree 0 splines as simple indicator functions (1 if the input is within a specific grid interval, 0 otherwise).
-Higher-degree splines are built by linearly interpolating between lower-degree splines.
+Cox-de Boor recursion starts from degree-0 indicator functions (1 inside a grid interval, 0 outside) and builds higher-degree splines by linearly interpolating between lower-degree ones.

 def b_spline(self, x):